 Results of studies by ICARE and CARD reported at FAO workshop

-The results of the comprehensive study of the dairy value chain conducted by researchers from CARD and ICARE under the auspices of FAO were reported and discussed at a stakeholder workshop on March 12, 2019.
-In particular the main factors influencing the milk yield of dairy cows, the situation in the dairy processing industry, consumer preferences and the international market potential of Armenian dairy products as well as an investment roadmap needed for improving the dairy value chain was addressed.
+The results of the comprehensive study of dairy value chain conducted by researchers from CARD and ICARE under the auspices of FAO were reported and discussed at a stakeholder workshop on March 12, 2019.
+In particular, the main factors influencing the milk yield of dairy cows, the situation in the dairy processing industry, consumer preferences and the international market potential of Armenian dairy products, as well as an investment roadmap needed for improving the dairy value chain, was addressed.

 Over 60 participants were representing the entire palette of stakeholders: Ministry of Agriculture, National Statistics Committee, Food Safety Inspectorate, Armenian National Agrarian University (represented by Rector Urutyan), service providers and suppliers, small, average and large farms, processors, community leaders, cooperatives as well as international donors: EU, World Bank, and Austrian Development Agency.